dmhendricks/file-icon-vectors/README.md

 ### The Apache Un-License

 [The Apache Software Foundation](https://www.apache.org/) denied my request to use their "orb" logo for the vivid set.
-The icon used for the classic set it licensed MIT, but it doesn't work well with the vivid design.
+The icons used for the classic set are licensed MIT, but they don't work well with the vivid design.
 As such, I used similar generic icons for [ClosedOffice](https://arstechnica.com/information-technology/2017/09/massive-equifax-hack-reportedly-started-4-months-before-it-was-detected/) on the vivid set as I did for Microsoft.